litespeedtech/lsquic/docs/tutorial.rst

 On connection close
 -------------------

-When either :func:`lsquic_conn_close()` has been called; or the peer closed the connection; or an error occurred, the "on connection close" callback is called.
+When either :func:`lsquic_conn_close()` has been called; or the peer has closed the connection; or an error has occurred, the "on connection close" callback is called.
 At this point, it is time to free the per-connection context, if any.

 ::